df-rw/oauth-go-test/README.md

 ## TODO

 -   replace marshalling / unmarshalling the token with registration of it with gob
--   hmm, need to double check the Client call - using r.Context(), try context.TODO() instead
+-   figure out how to kill the session Lifetime